Ceramic Dictionary

 This section has photos with lettering done using the Majolica method to show some of the many possibilities and styles there are.
 The tiles are prepared with a white, crude glaze-base and the designs have been prepared, drawn onto transparent paper, pounced and marked on with vegetable ash.

-Note: The descriptions of the illustration go from left to right.
+Note: The descriptions of the illustrations go from left to right.

-Sala de Cata ; Classical letters, without profile and on the right of each one the outer line is repeated and the space it forms is covered by a light coat of the same color, this gives it a three dimension affect.
-The tiles say “Room for Food” The tiles are 15 × 20 cm and are used horizontal, it in all measures 15 × 120 cm. and the border is part of the tile
+Sala de Cata: classical letters, without profile and on the right of each one the outer line is repeated and the space it forms is covered by a light coat of the same color, this gives it a three dimensional affect.
+The tiles say “Room for Food.”
+The tiles are 15 × 20 cm and are used horizontally, it measures 15 × 120 cm. in total and the border is part of the tile.

 El Asturiano: the figure is in the local dress and pouring cider, which their local custom and drink.
-The letter are painter in dark blue and classical but manipulated to fit in to the 3 tiles vertically.
+The letters are painted in dark blue and classical but arranged to fit in to the 3 tiles vertically

-Three designs all with very different letters.
-The first has strong gothic letter in dark brown the next Modernistic in dark blue and the last the clients made the design, the cat and the letters are in black and the number in ochre.
+Three designs all with very different letters: the first has strong gothic letters in dark brown, the next is Modernistic in dark blue and the last is a clients’ design, where the cat and the letters are in black and the number in ochre.

-Three tiles of 20 × 20 cm: in the first and the last the letters are painted in dark brown and in the middle one the outline and the bottom part of the letters are painted in dark brown and the top part with ochre and the letters are shaded on the right with an off cream color.
+Three tiles of 20 × 20 cm: in the first and the last the letters are painted in dark brown and in the middle one the outline and the bottom part of the letters are painted in dark brown with the top part in ochre and the letters shaded on the right with an off cream color.

 es: PALABRAS- Reguero